Nonparametric estimation of trawl processes: Theory and applications: Simulation study

+While the consistency results reported above were generally very good throughout our simulation experiments, the picture for the asymptotic Gaussianity is slightly more mixed.
+Recall that for the consistency result, we only needed simultaneously that $\Delta_n$ is ``small'', $n$ is ``large'' and $n \Delta_n$ is ``large''.
+In order to get asymptotic Gaussianity, we also need that $n \Delta_n^3$ is ``small'' (or that $n \Delta_n^2$ is ``small'') when considering the case of $\mu=0$, $\mu_0=0$.
+For each of the three statistics, we compute the sample mean, standard deviation, and the 90\%, 95\% and 99\% coverage probabilities over 1000 Monte Carlo runs.
+We describe the specific findings for each of the marginal distributions and the trawl function in detail in the Supplementary material.
+Here, let us summarise our main findings for the case of a negative binomial marginal distribution with an exponential trawl and a supGamma trawl.
 First, for $T^F$ we often observe a finite sample bias, which is noticeably reduced when $T^{F}_{\mathrm{bias \, corrected}}$ is considered instead.
 Bias correction is particularly advisable for smaller values of time $t$.
 Second, it appears that the asymptotic variance estimator $\hat \sigma_a(\cdot)$ becomes less reliable when time increases; in such cases, we occasionally observe a deviation from the (asymptotic) unit standard deviation.
 This is not a surprise since the larger $t$, the less data is used to compute $\hat{v}_{4}(t)$.
-Third, decreasing $\Delta_n$ does not necessarily lead to an improved finite sample performance, unless, as expected, $n$ is also increased to get the "right" balance between the in-fill and long-span asymptotics.
-Fourth, in the purely Gaussian case, we observe that the feasible test statistics are not asymptotically standard Gaussian unless $\Delta_n$ is "comparably small" (in our case $\Delta_n=0.01$), $n$ is "large" and a bias correction is used.
+Third, decreasing $\Delta_n$ does not necessarily lead to an improved finite sample performance, unless, as expected, $n$ is also increased to get the ``right'' balance between the in-fill and long-span asymptotics.
+Fourth, in the purely Gaussian case, we observe that the feasible test statistics are not asymptotically standard Gaussian unless $\Delta_n$ is ``comparably small'' (in our case $\Delta_n=0.01$), $n$ is ``large'' and a bias correction is used.
 These results are in line with our theoretical findings, which require stronger assumptions on the relation between $\Delta_n$ and $n$.
 Fifth, when comparing the performance of the test statistics in the short-and long-memory case, we generally get better results in the short-memory settings.
 For long-memory settings, we need rather small values for $\Delta_n$ combined with very large values for $n$ and still end up with poor finite sample performance when $t$ is large, whereas the results are better for smaller values of $t$.
 Finally, we recall that when estimating the asymptotic variance $\sigma_a^2(t)$ in the feasible statistics, we need to choose the tuning parameter $N_n$.
 In our simulation experiments, we found a low sensitivity to varying choices of the tuning parameters.
 We typically set the parameter such that a maximum number of observations can be used in the estimation.
 However, since the monotonic trawl function decreases to 0 for large time points, we found that the impact of including or omitting estimates of the trawl function which are close to 0 is negligible in practice.
+In summary, our simulation study has revealed that the trawl function and also integrals of the trawl function, such as the trawl set, its slices and corresponding ratios can be estimated with a very small bias.
+If one wants to use the asymptotic Gaussianity for constructing asymptotic confidence intervals, then it is important to check the relation between the interval width $\Delta_n$ of the observations and the number of observations $n$.
+While for short-memory trawl functions, the coverage probabilities appear well-aligned with the theoretical ones for small enough $\Delta_n$ and large enough $n$, there seemed to be greater deviations in the long-memory case.